JiangJinsong/CP3407-myclean-app-group-10/README.md

 6. Title: Customer Ratings and Reviews

-   Description: **As a customer**, I want to leave a rating and review after a service, so I can share my experience.
+   Description: **As a customer**, I want to leave a rating and review after a service, so I can share my experience and provide information for other clients.
    - Priority: Medium
    - Estimation: 2 days